Tracardi/tracardi/README.md

 # Installation

-In order to run tracardi you must have docker installed on your linux machine.
+In order to run [Tracardi](http://www.tracardi.com) you must have docker installed on your linux machine.
 Please refer to [docker installation manual](https://docs.docker.com/engine/install/) to see how to install docker.

-One the docker is installed run go to main folder of tracardi and run.
+Once the docker is installed go to main folder of tracardi and run.

 ```
 docker-compose build
 docker-compose up
 ```

 This will build and install tracardi and all required dependencies such as unomi and elastic on your computer.
+Hence that this type of setup is for demonstration purpose only.

+# Running Tracardi

 After a while when everything is downloaded and installed open browser and go to http://0.0.0.0/app Login with default: